nsubordin81/blog.synapseflux.com/docs/about.md

 Welcome to Synapse Flux Blog space.
 I'm Taylor.
 Virtual handshake if you shake hands.
 If you don't, then greetings and welcome to my site.

 If you stick around and get to know me through my content, you'll probably pick up that what excites me is exploring big ideas one little detail at a time.
 That is what you will get here with the theme I've selected, blending computation with creativity and expression.
-I landed on Computation, Creativity, and Expression because:
+I landed on computation, creativity, and expression because:

 - I believe they are woven into humanity's most exciting contemporary endeavors,
 - Out of all the things we do as humans, I'm drawn into these three again and again to examine by themselves or in combination with each other,